Last Updated on February 17, 2022 by Mark Ferguson

-I keep hearing from people that no one is talking about how all of the baby boomers are going to die soon and that will cause a housing crash.
+Everyone keeps asking me if Baby Boomers dying off will cause a housing decline?
 This idea may have been started by Robert Kiyosaki who wrote a book in 2002 about baby boomers creating a stock market crash in 2016.
 Obviously, there was no stock market crash in 2016 but that has not stopped people from continuing this idea with real estate.
 I have written many articles and created many videos that go over a possible housing crash and what my thoughts are on a crash.
 I have been an agent, investor, broker, author, and blogger for many years and I went through the last housing crash.
 I love seeing new ideas and new thoughts come about but I do not think baby boomers dying off will cause a housing crash for many reasons.
 Even if they did die off and the population of the United States decreased significantly I would not think a housing crash is coming any time soon.

-Why do people think that baby boomers will cause a housing crash?
+Why do people saying that baby boomers dying off will cause a housing decline?

 There is a growing movement behind the idea that the population demographics of the USA will cause a housing crash.
 A lot of people assume baby boomers are the largest generation and that when they die there will be millions of houses sitting around vacant.